trussworks/Engineering-Playbook/developing/languages/README.md

 ## Language Resources

 ### Go
-If you are new to Go, you should work your way through all of these resources (in this order, ideally):
+If you are new to Go, these are resources that can help you get started:

 1. [A Tour of Go](https://tour.golang.org) (in-browser interactive language tutorial)
 1. [How to Write Go Code](https://golang.org/doc/code.html) (info about the Go environment, testing, etc.)